MykalMachon/mykal.codes/website/src/content/posts/building-slash-follows.md

 - webdev
 - javascript
 - RSS
-draft: true
+draft: false
 ---

-I built out a `/follows` page that lists all the RSS feeds I'm subscribed too.
+[I built out a `/follows` page that lists all the RSS feeds I'm subscribed too](/follows).
 Thankfully, Astro and Commafeed made this very easy to build out.
 All I needed to do was:
 1. figure out how to programmatically pull out the blogs I follow from commafeed (my feed reader)
 2. pull the blogs I follow but into an Astro page and create a basic template to display it.